-The tradition of perspective mapping flowered in Europe in the late sixteenth and early seventeenth centuries, and a few of these are featured in our collection.
+The tradition of perspective mapping flowered in Europe in the late sixteenth and early seventeenth centuries.
 These early European town plans, most often portraying major political or marketing centers, were small in size and were generally incorporated in atlases or geographical books.
 The perspective was usually at a low angle, and streets were seldom identified by name.
 In some instances, the views were hypothetical, and one pattern might be used to represent various European cities.

 A modified version of the Renaissance city view was employed in the United States before the Civil War.
 Like their European predecessors, these perspectives, usually of large cities, were drawn at low angles and at times even at ground level.
 Street patterns were often indistinct.
 Preparation of panoramic maps involved a vast amount of painstakingly detailed labor.
 For each project a frame or projection was developed, showing in perspective the pattern of streets.
 The artist gathered up any existing surveys and plat maps, and then walked in the streets, sketching buildings, trees, and other features to present a complete and accurate landscape.
 These sketches were then entered on the frame in his workroom.

 These maps captured the imagination of the American people as air flight did not exist yet, and city views had only been available from hilltop locations.
 Also popular during this period were views of American cities drawn as though viewed from extremely great heights.